-The computer information systems (CIS) major prepares the student for a career in the fields of business and information technology as an information specialist.
-Web developer. designer, or network specialist.
-Emphasis is placed on programming languages, data structures, distributed processing, multimedia data database systems, database management, networks communications, and information systems organization.
+The computer information systems (CIS) major prepares the student for a career in the fields of business and information technology as an information specialist, Web developer, multimedia designer, or network specialist.
+Emphasis is placed on programming languages, data structures, distributed processing, database data multimedia systems, database management, networks communications, and information systems organization.
 The CIS curriculum is consistent with recommendations outlined by the Association for Computing Machinery (ACM); it provides a balance between fundamental computer information systems concepts and the application of those concepts from a future-oriented perspective.